 Once you have identified the user roles or groups within your computerized system, the next step is to define the tasks or operations that users may need to perform within the system.
 For each task, it is essential to define the corresponding access levels, such as read-only, read-write, create, delete, or execute.
 Here are some examples of tasks or operations that users may need to perform and the corresponding access levels:

-- Login: All users need to be able to login to the system.
+- Login: All users need to be able to log in to the system.
 This task should have a read-write access level.

 - View information: Users may need to view information stored in the system.
 This task should have a read-only access level.